Healthcare & Wellness

 What challenges do they face in symptom tracking?

-How do they communicate with providers about MC use?
+How do they communicate with providers?

 What tools or methods do they use today, and where do they fall short?

-I developed three personas to reflect key user groups:
+Personas: I developed three personas to reflect key user groups:

 Unmoderated User: Self-explores cannabis without clinician guidance